-Hands up the small business owner or tradie who likes doing paperwork?
-Shoving receipts into the bottom drawer and doing your own tax every quarter is not exactly a productive (or fun) use of time.
+Very few small business owners or tradies enjoy doing paperwork.
+After all, shoving receipts into the bottom drawer and doing your tax every quarter is not exactly a productive (or fun) use of your time.

-As your business grows, at a certain point it will become worthwhile to bring in a professional – a bookkeeper or accountant, or even both.
-Here are some tips on what to look for to ensure you get the right assistance.
+As your business grows, it becomes worthwhile to bring in a professional – a bookkeeper or accountant, or even both.
+Here are some tips on how to ensure you hire the right person for the job.

 What do bookkeepers do?